This Is Your Night (album)

 This Is Your Night is the first album by the Dutch dance-pop singer Amber.
 It was released on Tommy Boy Records in 1996.
-It was released as Colour of Love in England.
+It was released as Colour of Love in the United Kingdom.

 All three singles released off the album charted on the US Billboard Hot 100 including the title track, "This Is Your Night", which peaked at #24 on the US Billboard Hot 100 and at #44 in New Zealand.

 Critical reception

 Billboard called the album "Euro-NRG of the highest and most festive quality."